regnarg/bc/text/mdsync.md

 ## Metadata Model

-\TODO{Move this to a more general intro section?}\
-First some terminology.
-Filoco synchronizes data among a set of *stores*.
-A store is a directory that holds the synchronized files, along with some Filoco-specific metadata.
-The whole group of stores that are synchronized with each other is called a *world*.

-Filoco follows the philosphy of ``centralized metadata, decentralized data'' espoused by git-annex:\TODO{link} each store contains metadata about every file in the world but only stores the content of some files.
-Each store can configure which files it wants to have copies of.
+As stated in the introduction, in Filoco, every store keeps a complete copy of the metadata about all files in the realm but only stores actual data of a subset of the files.

+This concept was used for example by git-annex
+\cite{annex}, where, as the name suggests, metadata is stored in a git repository (with actual file contents stored externally in a distributed fashion).

+The user can configure which
+files should be replicated to which stores -- either on a per-file basis or using filters depending on file name, path, type or size.
-Decentralization of data allows you to choose a compromise between storage requirements, redundancy, and availability.
-You can configure some small, important or often-used files (emails, writings, notes, own source code) to be always replicated everywhere and bigger and less important files (movies you will probably never watch again) to have only one copy distributed among several slow external hard drives in your closet.
-And there is of course the middle ground of keeping some files on say 3 out of 10 available stores for some redundancy.
+This allows them to choose a compromise between storage requirements, redundancy, and availability.

+For example you can configure some small, important or often-used files (emails, writings, notes, own source code) to be always replicated everywhere, while bigger and less important files (movies you will probably never watch again) will have only one copy distributed among several slow external hard drives in your closet.

-Currently, you need to manually configure which stores store which files (using filters based on file path, type or size, as \TODO{described later}).
+Currently, you have to manually configure which old movies should be stored on which slow external drives.
+In the future, there should be the option of automatically distributing a given set of files over a given set of stores.
+So you could classify five stores as *movie disks* a thousand files as *movies* and Filoco would automatically spread the files across the drives.
+There could be even more advanced option, for example configure some files to be stored at two out of four backup drives and one out of two server stores.

-On the other hand, centralization of metadata allows you to always keep track of all your files, no matter where they are stored, even if it is an external hard drive in your safe deposit box.
+On the other hand, global metadata allows you to always keep track of all your files, no matter where they are stored, even if it is an external hard drive in your safe deposit box.
 The synchronized metadata contain a complete directory tree (i.e. file/directory names and parent-child